StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 2. Open the terraform.tfvars file

-Use your preferred editor to open the file terraform.tfvars. it should look like this:
+Use your preferred editor (for example vim or nano) to open the file terraform.tfvars.
+This should look like this:

 ```
 # Identity and access parameters